 A low intake of this nutrient is associated with altered mood and depression (

 Cruciferous vegetables like broccoli are renowned for their health benefits.
 A diet rich in cruciferous vegetables may lower your risk of certain cancers, heart disease, and mental health disorders like depression (

 Cruciferous vegetables like broccoli are some of the most concentrated food sources of some nutrients — including magnesium, vitamin C, and folate — that have been proven to combat depressive symptoms (

-Broccoli is also rich in sulforaphane, a sulfur compound that has neuroprotective properties and may offer calming and antidepressant effects (
+Broccoli is rich in sulforaphane, a sulfur compound that has neuroprotective properties and may offer calming and antidepressant effects, according to animal studies (

 Chickpeas are packed with stress-fighting vitamins and minerals, including magnesium, potassium, B vitamins, zinc, selenium, manganese, and copper.